kompo/kompo/assets/README.md

 # kompophp/kompo

-`kompophp/kompo` is a library of Fullstack Komponents to help you write forms, queries and menus in a matter of seconds.
+This package is the Frontend for `kompophp/kompo`, a library of Fullstack Komponents to write forms, queries and menus in a matter of seconds.

 It is built on top of Laravel and Vue.js.